-As of the date of this report, the Company employed a total of six people, all of whom are full-time employees.
+As of the date of this report, the Company had a total of six full-time employees.
 We believe we have a good working relationship with our employees, who are not represented by a collective bargaining organization, and there are no organized labor agreements or union agreements between Omnitek and any employees.

-We are outsourcing certain services and intend to continue to use the services of independent consultants and contractors to perform various professional services.
+On occasion we outsource certain services and intend to continue to utilize the services of independent consultants and contractors when needed.
 We believe that this use of third-party service providers will enhance our ability to contain general and administrative expenses.